Arizard/deathrun/README.md

 You can either open a support ticket here on GitHub, or join the developer steam group and post a comment by following the link below.

 [Developer Steam Group Page](http://steamcommunity.com/groups/vhs7)

+##Peace To:
+* _Ownage (Monumental Gaming AU) ( STEAM_0:0:138101936 )_ - he has 7.5k hours on garrysmod and has contributed nothing to the wider community, yet likes to rag on people who actually put time and effort to improve a game that they love
+* _Watch this space for more haters_